chaseruskin/orbit/docs/src/topic/swapping.md

 String swap works with key-value pairs.
 When Orbit sees the correct syntax indicating a known key, it will replace the key's contents with its value in its location within the string.

 To have a key substituted with its value, use double opening curly brackets `{{` to denote the beginning of a key and double closing curly brackets `}}` to end the key.
 Whitespace is ignored around the key within the curly bracket sequences.

 When Orbit gets a permissible string, it will parse the characters to check if a key exists and should be swapped with its value.
 If it finds a valid known key, then it replaces everything from and within the curly bracket sequences with the variable's value.
 If it cannot find a valid key that matches the name, it leaves that sequence of the string unmodified.

+Keys are inherited from environment variables and take on a different formatting.
+All `_` or `-` in an environment variable are converted to a `.`, and the character are converted to lowercase.

 Imagine Orbit maintains the following key `orbit.ip.name` with the value "foo".
 Then for a permissible string such as:
 ```
 "Hello, {{ orbit.ip.name  }}!"
 ```
 The resulting string before being read during runtime would become:
 ```